EDMONTON TRANSIT SYSTEM

 Edmonton's fleet has evolved over the years as the LRT has expanded and aged.
 Initially, there were a few pieces of equipment which could full fill a lot of roles, like the Kal Trac and the Ford #3589, while in more recent years ETS has been purchasing equipment for specific tasks as maintenance has increased on the NE line, and the overall system length has increased.

-Details on City of Edmonton numbering scheme
+Details on City of Edmonton numbering scheme and this link has the breakdown of the letter codes and associated years.

 Legend for mode column: